Software-Improvement-Group/sigridci/docs/sigridci-integration/mendix-azure.md

-Integrating Sigrid CI with Mendix QSM on a GitLab server
+Integrating Sigrid CI with Mendix QSM on Azure Devops
 ========================================================

 Please note: `QSM` is the brand name used by Mendix, in this manual we will use `Sigrid`.